 In this complete guide, we’ll walk you through the different air conditioner parts — from major parts and essential components all the way to add-ons and exterior panels that complete the AC experience.

 The compressor plays a major role in the overall cooling system.
 The compressor processes gas refrigerant that circles through the inner components into a liquid, releasing heat into the outdoors in the process.
 The compressor should be checked and maintained every few months by a professional.
 DIY repair and maintenance isn’t advisable in this case.

 2. Aircon Condenser

-As another major aircon component, the condenser extracts heat from the interior of the unit and helps to transfer it outside.
-Normally made of hollow coils, this vital aircon part receives the refrigerant gas and allows it to enter the coil as part of the cooling process.
+The condenser extracts heat from the interior of the unit, and pumps it outside.
+Made of hollow coils, this vital aircon part receives the refrigerant and allows it to enter the coil as part of the cooling process.

 The moisture inside your aircon could react with the compressor coils and form a corrosive substance, which may eventually damage the condenser and other parts of your aircon.
-This is a serious problem, and only professionals can deal with this issue.
 Technicians usually perform chemical cleaning to get rid of the corrosive acid.
 However, if the damage is substantial, they may ask you to replace some internal aircon parts.

 3. Aircon Evaporator

 The evaporator is one of the air conditioner parts responsible for cooling the air in the room.
 The refrigerant, in liquid form, travels from the condenser into the evaporator to turn back into its gaseous state, absorbing heat from the air, and cooling the air in the process.